- Make Contact Before Day One

 8. Maintain an Open Dialogue

 Nearly half of all workers feel put off when their superiors dismiss their ideas.
-After getting put on the back burner, most new hires will put forth the effort to share their ideas in the future.
+After getting put on the back burner, most new hires will put forth less effort to share their ideas in the future.

 You want your employees active and committed.
 Actively listening to and responding to employees is a great way to boost employee engagement.